Skip to 0 minutes and 8 secondsMICHAEL ANDERSON: Hello. I'm Michael Anderson, Mathematics Subject Specialist at the National STEM Learning Centre.

 Problem sheets are linked at the bottom of the first or second step in each week (under Downloads).
 Answers for problem sheets are available at the bottom of the final step for each week.

 This course has been written by Steve Lyon and Michael Anderson, Maths Subject Specialists at the National STEM Learning Centre.
-It is presented by Steve and Michael who will be online between 10 February - 27 March 2020 for this run of the course.
+It is presented by Steve and Michael who will be online between 8 June to 24 July 2020 for this run of the course.
 We also provide a Q&A with Michael twice a year, available through our online community for Maths Subject Knowledge.
 Take a look at step 6.14 for more information.

 Start the course by sharing who you are, what you teach, and what brought you to this course.